Crowded Debates Cause Political Chaos

 LIASSON: Well, one interesting thing it told us is that candidates don't seem to be ganging up on the frontrunner.
 The frontrunner in the polls right now is Rudy Giuliani and usually he is the one who has a big target on his back, but that's not happening.
 Instead, you saw Mitt Romney going after John McCain sparking this exchange.

-Mr. MITT ROMNEY (Former Governor, Massachusetts; 2008 Presidential Elections Republican Candidate): My fear is that McCain-Kennedy would do the immigration what McCain-Feingold has done to campaign finance and money in politics, and that's bad.
+MITT ROMNEY: My fear is that McCain-Kennedy would do the immigration what McCain-Feingold has done to campaign finance and money in politics, and that's bad.

-Senator JOHN McCAIN (Republican, Arizona; 2008 Presidential Candidate): I've kept a consistent position on campaign finance reform.
+JOHN MCCAIN: I've kept a consistent position on campaign finance reform.
 I have kept a consistent position on right to life.
 And I haven't changed my position on even-numbered years or have changed because of the different offices that I may be running for.

 YDSTIE: That was Mitt Romney, followed by John McCain at the Republican debate this past week in Columbia, South Carolina.